top of page

 ACA Accreditation

 We have strong emphasis on the importance of mental and emotional health at camp.
 Our day is organized to keep campers active all day and encourage healthy social interactions.
 We have a sleep schedule that works for teenagers, allowing for 9 hours of rest each night.
 We take time to work with our Food Service Manager to provide a selection of healthy food choices that provide meals for every camper.
 We have two licensed professional counselors on staff, one exclusively for access to our busy staff.
-We make every effort to keep our community physically and emotionally well.
+We make every effort to keep our community physically and emotionally well, focusing on the development of beneficial habits that campers can carry with them for life.

 Staffing

-We interview, reference check and background verify all newly hired staff and annually, we perform the same background verification on all staff.
+We interview, reference check, and background check all newly hired staff.
+Annually, we perform the same background verification on all staff.
 We have a 10 day staff training prior to the summer for all staff and continuously provide feedback and evaluations of staff in specialized areas.
-We hire more staff than we need, to retain only the best staff we can offer your campers.
+We hire more staff than we need, retaining only the best people to work with your campers.
 We have many staff who hold expertise and certifications in outdoor education, teaching and instruction, have healthcare degrees, and membership to other professional organizations.
 Staff must be at least 21 to drive our camp vehicles and are driver tested for safety.
 We keep high staff ratios to make supervision of our upmost importance.

 Emergency Preparedness

-Each summer we have a “Crisis Team” on staff, who evaluate and assess, and practice emergency procedures with rigorous drills for possibility of extreme weather events or events that would threaten the health and security of our community.
+Each summer our "crisis team" evaluate and assess, and practice emergency procedures with rigorous drills for possibility of extreme weather events or events that would threaten the health and security of our community.
 We host an Emergency Preparedness Consultant, who trains our staff on situational awareness and risk assessment.
 We review our procedures and policies annually to keep up to date on changing conditions in our own community, but also in the larger community outside of camp.
 Our healthcare “standing orders” are reviewed each year by our local health center physician, and our policies and procedures are reviewed by a consulting team of physicians.

 bottom of page